JetBrains/lincheck/docs/topics/introduction.md

    dependencies {
        // Lincheck dependency
-       testImplementation "org.jetbrains.kotlinx:lincheck:2.14.1"
+       testImplementation "org.jetbrains.kotlinx:lincheck:%lincheckVersion%"
-       // This dependency allows you to work with kotlin.test and JUnit testImplementation "junit:junit:4.13"
+       // This dependency allows you to work with kotlin.test and JUnit: testImplementation "junit:junit:4.13"
    }
    ```